 Many Americans found this out the hard way in recent months.
 Some folks, of course, found that a credit card wasn’t just a helpful payment tool, but it necessary to have one during the topsy turvy year that was 2020.
 And many credit card issuers were cutting credit card limits or even canceling cards altogether in the midst of difficult times.

 In fact, 70 million people found themselves in a situation where the credit card they needed access to was no longer at their disposal.
-So plan ahead – having at least two cards is important for multiple reasons.
+So plan ahead – having a second credit card is important for multiple reasons.
 And the reaction of the credit card companies in the middle of the pandemic shines a blazing light on at least one reason why.

-You’ll want to be intentional about the credit cards that you bring into your life and make sure that you prioritize cards that reward you for how you spend.
+You’ll want to be intentional about the credit cards that you bring into your life.
+Make sure that you prioritize cards that reward you for how you spend.
 For instance, I’m a believer that most people should get a card like the Citi Double Cash card that offers 2% cash back on every purchase.
 That’s the best baseline card for almost everyone.

 After that, comb through your recent spending history to see which categories most of your purchases fall into.
 Do you travel frequently – in normal times at least?
 And if you do, is there a specific airline that you tend to fly regularly, or are you booking based on the ticket price alone?